claudiob/vng/README.md

 rspec
 ```

-We recommend RSpec >= 3.8.

-Vng comes with two different sets of tests:

 How to release new versions
 ===========================

 If you are a manager of this project, remember to upgrade the [Vng gem](http://rubygems.org/gems/vng)
 whenever a new feature is added or a bug gets fixed.

-Make sure all the tests are passing on [Travis CI](https://travis-ci.org/HouseAccountEng/vng),
+Make sure all the tests are passing ,
 document the changes in CHANGELOG.md and README.md, bump the version, then run

     rake release